-This case was closed in Q1, but in the original report was incorrectly reported as not a Whistleblowing Concern, so we are correcting the data now.
 This was a stage 1 complaint and raised in relation to the care of a resident in a care home.
 The concern was escalated to the Area Manager who actioned the concern and provided feedback to the Guardian.
 This feedback could not be provided to the caller as they had not provided any contact details and did not call back.
 The concern was resolved within 2 days.